Oakland Community College: Auburn Hills

 The Auburn Hills campus is located off M-59 in Auburn Hills, across the road from Chrysler Headquarters and near I-75.
 Built on a former Army Nike missile site in then-Pontiac Township, Auburn Hills was one of the two original OCC campuses (along with Highland Lakes), opening for classes in the fall of 1965.
 OCC originally coined the name "Auburn Hills," fourteen years before Pontiac Township incorporated as the City of Auburn Hills.

-The Auburn Hills campus is home to OCC's police academy, and the Combined Regional Emergency Services Training (CREST) center.
+The Auburn Hills campus is home to OCC's police academy, and the OCC Emergency Services Academy (formally Combined Regional Emergency Services Training (CREST) center.)

 In 2022, a new Science & Computer Science building was developed, housing modern facilities for both the CIS department and the science programs.
 CIS expanded in the first floor suite showcasing the technologies within adaptable labs.
 The science programs moved into the second floor of the wing.

 Highland Lakes

 The Highland Lakes campus is located at Cooley Lake and Hospital Roads on the south edge of Waterford Township.
 It opened in the fall of 1965 in the former Oakland County Sanitarium, a tuberculosis hospital constructed in 1927.
 Additional buildings were added to the campus in the early 1980s, and two were expanded in the mid-2000s.
 The original building, then known as Highland Hall, was demolished in 2013.

 Highland Lakes is slated to close in the fall of 2025 as part of OCC's restructuring plan.